What Is Oil Pulling And What Are Its Benefits?

-Depending on the person, Oil Pulling can have a number of different positive effects on the body in terms of prevention and righting bodily wrongs via cleaning and stimulating healthy blood flow.
-That’s why results may vary in terms of Oil Pulling – different people suffer from different ailments and physical shortcomings, and can respond differently to Oil Pulling regimens.
+Depending on the person, Oil Pulling can have a number of different positive effects on the body.
+This being in terms of prevention and righting bodily wrongs via cleaning and stimulating healthy blood flow.
+That is, ultimately, why results may vary.
+Ultimately, different people suffer from different ailments and physical shortcomings, and can respond differently to Oil Pulling regimens.

 Does Oil Pulling Really Work?

 In a word, yes.
-Objectively speaking, Oil Pulling is a great way to clean the mouth, which does in fact serve as a gateway to the rest of the body.
+Oil Pulling is a great way to clean the mouth, which acts as a gateway to the body.
 Oil Pulling is not magic – again, results may vary – but it can do a tremendous amount to improve your oral health, as well as promote your overall health and functioning in the body.
-The friction that Oil Pulling creates can have a soap-like effect on the mouth – in this way, Oil Pulling eliminates bacteria in the mouth, bacteria which could otherwise cause any number of bodily ailments and problems.
+The friction that Oil Pulling creates can have a soap-like effect on the mouth.
+In this way, Oil Pulling eliminates bacteria in the mouth, bacteria which could otherwise cause any number of bodily ailments and problems.

 — HungarianExperiment (@Hung_Experiment) October 19, 2016